 Another key role in scrum besides the Scrum Master and Development Team is the Product Owner.
 In my opinion the hardest and most important role is Product Owner.
 This is the person that communicates with the users and stakeholders to prioritize the product backlog.
 Or put another way, prioritizes the requirements.

-Where traditional waterfall project management may be described as having fixed scope and resources and time are most often adjusted, Scrum has fixed resources and most often time and scope are adjusted.
+Traditional waterfall project management may be described as having fixed scope and resources where time is most often adjusted.
+Scrum has fixed resources and time where most often scope is adjusted.